Video Game: Monster World IV

 Asha, protagonist of Monster World IVMonster World IV

-franchise.
+franchise, and the last one to be released before the franchise's 20 years long break.
 The player controls Asha who embarks on a journey to help out spirits calling for her.
 Notable for being the only "Monster World" game without a male protagonist and thus was released without the usual "Wonder Boy" branding.

 Originally released for the Mega Drive

 remained exclusive to the Japanese market until Sega released an English-language version of the game for the Wii Virtual Console

 (the XBLA release is part of Sega Vintage Collection: Monster World

 along with the original versions (in Japanese and English) of Wonder Boy: Monster Land

 and Wonder Boy in Monster World